ministryofjustice/network-access-control-infrastructure/documentation/rds-bastion.md

 ### Spin up a bastion

+Navigate to the ssm parameter store in the Shared Services AWS account.
+Set the boolean value for
-Set the boolean value in parameter store to `true` run the pipeline
+Set the boolean value for
+- NAC Admin DB: `/moj-network-access-control/{environment}/enable_rds_admin_bastion` in [AWS SSM Parameter Store](https://eu-west-2.console.aws.amazon.com/systems-manager/parameters/?region=eu-west-2&tab=Table) to `true`
+- Run the `network-access-control-infrastructure` [pipeline](https://eu-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/network-access-control-infrastructure/view?region=eu-west-2) to create the bastion instance.

+## Configure

-### Get environment details for the target env
+### Prepare Terraform locally for the environment.

 We will need to query the Terraform state for the environment we need to run the init command, which will get then necessary env vars and terraform providers and modules.
-For development we do need to add an ENV_ARGUMENT
+For the `development` environment we do not need to add an ENV_ARGUMENT

 ```
 make clean